 The qualitative and quantitative information below reflects the amount of compensation payable to each of the named executive officers (other than Mr. Peter Norden due to his June 29, 2007, separation of employment) under their respective employment agreements with the Company in the event of termination of such executive's employment under several different circumstances.
+These employment agreements expire April 12, 2008.
 Amounts disclosed assume that such termination was effective as of December 31, 2007, and thus include amounts earned through such time and are estimates of the amounts that would have been payable to the executives had their employment terminated effective December 31, 2007.
 The actual amounts, if any, to be paid out under the executive's respective employment agreement can only be determined at the time of such executive's separation from the Company.
-These employment agreements expire April 11, 2008.
-Upon expiration of these employment agreements, the termination payment provisions contained in the employment agreements, as described below, will automatically terminate and will have no further force or effect.